FLYNews Brief

 The $0.05 EPS beat is fine.
 The revenue math is the actual story.
 Pull Q1's $80.9M out of the $160M TTM figure and the prior nine months total $79.1M combined.
 That is not a typical earnings beat.
 That is a step change in run rate.

 Revenue spans lunar and missile defense programs.
 Both categories are government-driven and milestone-dependent, meaning a single quarter can concentrate payments from multiple contracts at once.
-Whether Q1 reflects a permanent baseline shift or a fortuitous convergence of contract timelines is the question management now has to answer on the call.
+Whether Q1 marks a permanent baseline shift or a one-time convergence of contract milestones is unclear.
+Management will need to answer that on the call.

 The Catch

 Firefly trades at -30.2x fwd P/E. Negative, because forward earnings are still negative.
 That means there is no earnings multiple anchoring the valuation.
-The stock surged Tuesday on a beat relative to a loss estimate, which is a specific flavor of market optimism that requires sustained execution to hold its gains.
+The stock surged Tuesday on a beat against a loss estimate.
+Holding those gains requires Firefly to keep delivering results at this scale.

 Defense and space revenue is lumpy by design.
 If Q1 captured concentrated milestone payments, Q2 could look materially lighter.
 Any guidance below Q1's $80.9M will reframe Tuesday's session as a momentum trade on one strong quarter rather than confirmation of an inflection point.